shresthgoel77-png/Sentinel-AI/CONTRIBUTING.md

 ### Python (Backend / AI Stack)
 * Follow PEP 8 guidelines.
-* Use type hints wherever possible.
+* Use type hints wherever possible to maintain FastAPI schema contracts.
-* When interacting with LangChain or LangGraph, ensure your chains are properly isolated and testable.
+* When interacting with LangChain or LangGraph, ensure your nodes are properly isolated, stateless where possible, and testable.

 Thank you for helping us secure enterprise AI!